Integrated annual report 2018

-- Cost controls in administering and investing member assets.
+- Cost control of administering and investing member assets.

-However, since the target pension increase is 80% of inflation, the Fund formally uses a discount rate of 5,7% (expected future real investment return minus 80% of inflation) to value its liabilities.
-This is done to ensure that the Fund maintains an adequate solvency reserve (above 100%).
-The Board, in conjunction with the valuator, uses the real return rate of 4,4% (100% of CPI) to determine the affordability of pension increases and to determine investment strategy.
+However, since the target pension increase is 80% of inflation, the Fund formally uses a discount rate of 5,9% (expected future real investment return minus 80% of inflation) to value its liabilities.
+This is done to ensure that the Fund maintains an adequate solvency reserve.

 A brief summary of the valuation assumptions used is set out below (previous two statutory valuation date assumptions provided for comparative purposes):